In this post we compare Minikube, MicroK8s and KinD as different approaches to build multi-node cluster locally.

 Is Docker desktop bad?

-There are a number of alternatives, the most well-known ones are Minikube, MicroK8s, Kind and K3s with K3d.
-This presentation from CNCF covers a lot of details about these technologies.
+There are a number of alternatives, the most well-known ones are Minikube, MicroK8s, KinD and K3s with K3d.
+This presentation from CNCF in 2020 covers a lot of details about these technologies.
+I’ll try to add my opinion.

 K3s is Rancher Lab’s lightweight Kubernetes distribution that supports multi-node cluster as well as different runtimes (e.g. containerd).
-K3s is not straightforward to setup, and k3d is an command-line wrapper to make it easy to install K3s cluster.
-K3s is accepted as a CNCF project but only at Sandbox maturity level, so it is not my choice.
+It is not straightforward to setup, and k3d is an command-line wrapper to make it easy to install K3s cluster.
+K3s was accepted as a CNCF project but only at Sandbox maturity level, so it is not my choice.

 The challenge with running a Kubernetes cluster with multiple nodes locally is how to manage these nodes.
 They are separate virtual resources that need to be isolated from computing perspective, and connected as a cluster.
 This is typically the use case of a Type II hypervisor, or alternatively, it can also be implemented with container technology.
 This layer of technology (referred to as drivers) makes a big difference.